ShamimaSultanaMiley/Mobile-App-Testing-with-Appium/README.md

 ## Project Description
 This project focuses on mobile testing of the EriBankMobileApp, an Android application, using the powerful combination of Selenium and Appium.
-The primary objective is to ensure the app's reliability and functionality by simulating user interactions, automating test scenarios, and verifying the app's responses.
+Test Scenarios:

+1. **Login Validation:**
+   - Validates login view presence.
+   - Enters and clears a test username.
+   - Tests login button, ensuring a transition to the summary page.

+2. **Make Payment Process:**
+   - Initiates the payment process, validating the transition.
+   - Enters payment details and handles interactions (e.g., slider, buttons).
+   - Tests cancel button and verifies the return to the summary page.

+3. **Additional Payment Scenario:**
+   - Repeats the payment process with new data, including country selection.
+   - Handles alerts during payment.

+4. **Logout:**
+   - Tests logout button, confirming the return to the login page.

 ## Prerequisites